SMC Concrete and Construction LLC

 "Yes, we feel it was very beneficial.
 Viewers could see a face behind the company, not just a still picture of our work.
 Through video, people could see a behind-the-scene perspective of what we do on a day-to-day basis.
 The overall response was great and we feel the Eberle's did a great job of putting the video together."

 "Building Opportunities for Growth" -can you expand upon how you came up with this tagline and what it means to your business?

 "The tagline came along when we were working with our website developers.
-We were playing around with different ways to convey what our overall message was, and it seemed to fit our business's mission perfectly.
+We were playing around with different ways to convey our overall message, and it seemed to fit our business's mission perfectly.
 We try to apply it to our business by helping customers fill their empty voids and grow their operations."
 What a perfect tagline!

 What plans do you have for the future of SMC?